I. Substrate

 Tyvek: Tyvek® is a type of durable and waterproof synthetic fiber manufactured by DuPont that is often used for festival wristbands, etc. Unlike Teslin, Tyvek was actually used in the 1970s for banknotes of Haiti, the Isle of Man, etc., as an early attempt of producing polymer banknotes before the commonly known polymer substrate was introduced later in Australia.
 The only micronation that has used Tyvek for its banknotes is Saugeais.

 Polymer substrates: As with banknotes of macronations, those of micronations sometimes also adopt plastic, resin, or other polymer substrates for better durability and as an anti-counterfeiting measure.
-Earlier micronational attempts of polymer banknotes include those issued by the Republic of the Earth, Riviera, etc., whereas others have started to issue polymer banknotes in more recent years, e.g., Elleore and TORI.
+Earlier micronational attempts of polymer banknotes include those issued by the Republic of the Earth, Riviera, etc., whereas others have started to issue polymer banknotes in more recent years, e.g., Elleore and North Barchant.

 II.
 Ink